dipita25/maviance-challenge/README.md

 HOW TO SET UP PROJECT
 1-install wamp server wich has php7
 3-create database named "maviance"
-4-import the file named "meviance.sql" in this database
+4-import the file named "meviance.sql.zip" in this database